Cute, easy Easter desserts every bunny loves.

-Ready to take a step up from ready-made, mass-produced Easter candy but don't want to take on a lot of work?
-These easy Easter treats are for you.
+Ready to take a step up from ready-made, mass-produced Easter sweets but don't want to take on a lot of work?
+These cute, easy Easter dessert recipes are for you.
 No fancy ingredients, no complicated recipes, no endless hours of prep.
+I'll share recipes and ideas ranging from easy Easter egg desserts to easy no-bake Easter desserts.
 Let's hop on over and check them out, shall we?

-It takes only 15 minutes to mix the ingredients and shape the eggs.
+It takes only 15 minutes to mix the ingredients and shape these easy Easter eggs.
 After a speed date with the freezer, they're ready to dip in melted chocolate.
 MMLOUV says, "For the candy novices like me: When you combine the ingredients it seems very dry, but it really holds the shape so don't be scared!"

 Here's a crunchy take on a traditional Cadbury egg.
 House of Aqua melted milk chocolate with a dab of coconut oil and really liked the subtle flavor difference.
 And that candy yolk.
 Right?

 It doesn't get much easier than dipping large marshmallows in melted chocolate and dusting them with colorful candy sprinkles.
 Serve on a tray, or skewer them with bright paper straws or lollipop sticks.

 Equally cute dipped in white, dark, or milk chocolate.
 For great how-tos, check out Nicholio's tips review for these crazy-easy treats.
 You know all your friends will love love love them.

 These little lambs are surprisingly easy to make out of simple cupcakes, frosting, large and small marshmallows, licorice laces, and candy eyeballs.
 Not baaaaad!
 Watch the video to see how to put it all together.

 6. Bird's Nests